HOW TO CHOOSE THE RIGHT STUDY TECHNIQUES

 Are you facing study technique fatigue?
 Mind maps, rote learning, mnemonics, note-taking, re-reading, skimming, cramming…the possibilities are endless, so how do you sift through all of them and choose the ones that work?
 Unfortunately there is no one-size-fits-all when it comes to study techniques, however we can look to what research tells us works when it comes to enhancing academic performance.

 Below we’ve put together five questions to help you choose the right study techniques.

-1. Does the study technique make you engage with the to-be-remembered information?
+1. DoES THE STUDY TECHNIQUE HELP you engage with the information?

 Studies of memory show that the degree to which we engage with the to-be-remembered information impacts on our ability to recall the information at a later date.
 Specifically, the more we elaborate on what we learn – and in doing so, relate it to other known facts – the more we increase the chance of remembering at a later date.